-16.9.1.1 If a Lead Volunteer role becomes vacant, the role's Lead Volunteer (for example the District Lead Volunteer for a vacant Group Lead Volunteer role) must appoint a Lead Volunteer on a short-term appointment, to ensure that the role's responsibilities are fulfilled while a full recruitment process is undertaken.
+If a Lead Volunteer role becomes vacant, the role's Lead Volunteer (for example the District Lead Volunteer for a vacant Group Lead Volunteer role) must appoint a Lead Volunteer on a short-term appointment, to ensure that the role's responsibilities are fulfilled while a full recruitment process is undertaken.

-Ideally this short-term appointment should not exceed six months and should not be undertaken by the appointing Lead Volunteer for the vacant role(s).
-The shortterm appointment must be recorded on the membership system.
+Ideally this short-term appointment should not exceed six months and, if at all possible, should not be undertaken by the appointing Lead Volunteer for the vacant role(s).